 The primary and lite/pro versions look as follows;

-Below is the enterprise version that looks slightly different from advanced functions.
+Below is the enterprise version that looks slightly different to differentiate the versions.

 Compare the differences across all Jaaxy’s versions here.

 How to do basic keyword research using Jaaxy